OpenBMB/MoRE/README.md

 - [OmniSearch](https://github.com/Alibaba-NLP/OmniSearch)

 ## Citation
-We appreciate your citations if you find our paper related and useful to your research!
+We appreciate your citations if you find our paper relevant and useful to your research!
 ```
-@article{peng2025r1,
+@article{peng2025mixture,
-  title={Learning to Route Queries across Knowledge Bases for Step-wise Retrieval-Augmented Reasoning},
+  title={Mixture-of-Retrieval Experts for Reasoning-Guided Multimodal Knowledge Exploitation},
-  author={Peng, Chunyi and Xu, Zhipeng and Liu, Zhenghao and Li, Yishan and Yan, Yukun and Wang, Shuo and Liu, Zhiyuan and Gu, Yu and Yu, Minghe and Yu, Ge and Sun, Maosong},
+  author={Peng, Chunyi and Xu, Zhipeng and Liu, Zhenghao and Li, Yishan and Yan, Yukun and Wang, Shuo and Gu, Yu and Yu, Minghe and Yu, Ge and Sun, Maosong},
   year={2025}
   url={https://arxiv.org/abs/2505.22095},
 }
 ```

 ## Contact Us
-If you have questions, suggestions, and bug reports, please email us, we will try our best to help you.
+If you have questions, suggestions, and bug reports, please email us.
+We will try our best to help you.
 ```
 hm.cypeng@gmail.com
 ```